 Every day we made a trek around the island to shop for the ingredients for the day’s treat.
-While some of the shopping could be picked up from the local shopping markets, we also visited the Goodfellow Farms for fresh produce and a visit with the rescued Macaws.
+Most of the shopping could be picked up from the local shopping markets.
+But a visit to Goodfellow Farms for fresh produce gave us a visit with the rescued Macaws.

 One day we even ventured out to Montagu fish market to bargain with the fisherman for a large, filleted red hog snapper.

 Once parked we were lured by the sign for the Coffee Bar.
 Desperately in need of a real Italian cappuccino, we were not disappointed.
-Lance took pride in making a piping hot cappuccino with their house brand Black Cat coffee with a great chocolate chip muffin on the side.
+Lance took pride in making a piping hot cappuccino with their house brand Black Cat coffee.
+A great chocolate chip muffin on the side completed our snack.
 In no time at all, I got a caffeine hit that lasted me for the day.
 We were able to take home a bag of coffee and knew we would not have to buy coffee at the grocery store again!